AndreasArvidsson/andreas-talon-vscode/README.md

 -   `andreas.selectTo(line: number)`
     Select from current location to specified line.
 -   `andreas.lineMiddle()`
-    Move curser to middle of the current line.
+    Move cursor to middle of the current line.

 ### Text commands